 - the intelligentsia and politics

-- the animal cause: think of the hundreds of millions of animals castrated without anesthetics annually in intensive farming!
+- animal rights activists: think of the hundreds of millions of animals castrated without anesthetics annually in intensive farming!

 - the actors in the fight against violence: sexual, educational…